jackyzha0/jackyzha0.github.io/content/thoughts/CID.md

 - seed
 ---

+Summarized from [Github Specification](https://github.com/multiformats/cid)

 > Self-describing content-addressed identifiers for distributed systems

-Basically a hash with some metadata

-Summarized from [Github Specification](https://github.com/multiformats/cid)

-CID is a self-describing format for referencing content.
+Basically a hash with some metadata.
+CID is a self-describing format for referencing content, it is a form of [[thoughts/content addressed storage|content addressed storage]].

 Format: `<cidv1> ::= <multibase-prefix><multicodec-cidv1><multicodec-content-type><multihash-content-address>`